-Portugal dividend tax in 2025 is expected to see major changes in 2025, if the Budget Law is approved by the Portuguese parliament, that will create new opportunities for investors.
+Portugal dividend tax in 2025 is expected to see major changes 2025 if the Budget Law is approved by the Portuguese parliament, which will create new opportunities for investors.
 These updates will impact how domestic and international investors handle their dividend income from Portuguese companies or foreign sources.
 The new tax reforms want to make the taxation process simpler and keep up with today’s economic reality.

 Overview of Portugal’s Dividend Tax System